SatoshiPortal/coinjoin-guide/using-conjoin/using-coinjoin.md

 To use Wasabi Wallet for private payments, follow these steps:

 1. Download and install Wasabi Wallet and follow the detailed instructions provided in [<mark style="color:red;">**this guide**</mark>](https://app.gitbook.com/o/vkgJ5Qo6ByYsQmJoONIK/s/PdwveKS34LFQnTOWXGHS/)<mark style="color:red;">**.**</mark>
-2. Open your wallet and make sure you have at least 5000 satoshis, as well as enough funds for mining fees for each coinjoin round you plan to participate in.
+2. Open your wallet and make sure you have at least 5000 satoshis, as well as enough funds for mining + coordination fees.
 If you need to add bitcoin to your wallet, refer to the "Receiving Bitcoin" section of the Wasabi Wallet guide.
-Please note that coinjoin cannot be done directly from a hardware wallet and requires funds to be in the Wasabi-created wallet.
 3. Wait for Wasabi to automatically coinjoin in the background.
 By default, the Auto-start coinjoin threshold is set at 0.01 BTC.
 If your non-private balance is below this amount, you will need to manually press the "Play" button.
 4. Once completed, you can now make private payments.
 You will know when a coin has reached the desired level of privacy (reaches the Anonymity score target), as the corresponding amount will be labeled "PRIVATE" in the main view of your wallet.